 3.03 If the RIO determines that the criteria for an inquiry are met, he or she will immediately initiate the Initial Inquiry process.
 The purpose of the inquiry is to conduct an initial review of the available evidence to determine whether to conduct an investigation.
 An Initial Inquiry does not require a full review of all the evidence related to the allegation.

 3.04 At the time of or before beginning an Initial Inquiry, the RIO must make a good faith effort to notify the Respondent in writing.
 If the inquiry subsequently identifies additional Respondents, they must be notified in writing.
 On or before the date on which the Respondent is notified, or an inquiry begins, whichever is earlier, the RIO must take all reasonable and practical steps to obtain custody of all the research records and evidence need to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner, except that where the research records or evidence encompass research instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.

+All persons to whom this Policy applies, including those accused of research misconduct, are obligated to cooperate with all proceedings under this policy as well as any subsequent investigations.
+Such cooperation shall include providing Research Records and other relevant information to the RIO.
+While a person accused of research misconduct shall have the duty to furnish Research Records and other relevant information in his or her possession, the accused person shall have no duty to provide oral or written testimony.

 3.05 Upon making a determination that allegations warrant further review, the RIO, in consultation with other institutional officials as appropriate, will appoint an Initial Inquiry Committee as soon as is practical.
 The Inquiry Committee shall select one of its members to serve as Chair.
 The Initial Inquiry Committee must consist of three (3) tenured faculty members of the University holding academic rank at least equal to that of the Respondent accused of research misconduct.
 These individuals should not have unresolved personal, professional, or financial conflicts of interest with those involved with the inquiry and should include individuals with the appropriate research expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.
 The purpose of the Initial Inquiry Committee is to determine whether sufficient evidence exists to warrant the convening of a Formal Investigation.